Fighter Performance Training For The Mind

 Train Your Mind As Hard As You Train Your Body

 Do you perform perfectly in the gym but have difficulty during competition?
-Do you get so nervous or over anxious before competition that it seems like you forget everything you have trained so hard for?
+Do you get so nervous or over-anxious before the competition that it seems like you forget everything you have trained so hard for?
 Have you felt unprepared against an opponent you know you should confidently defeat?
 If so, then it’s time you start training your mind as hard as you train your body.

-Mental training has been the defining factor that has clearly separated the greatest fighters in the world from the rest of the pack.
-Most combat fighters know how to maximize training for their body, but how many know how to maximize training for their mind.
+Mental training has been the defining factor that has separated the greatest fighters in the world from the rest of the pack.
+Most combat fighters know how to maximize training for their body, but how many know how to maximize training for their mind?

 The answer falls into the category of sports psychology.
-Sport psychologists have developed a technique called “Mental Imagery” to help MMA Fighters optimize performance in training and, more importantly, during competition.
+Sports psychologists have developed a technique called “Mental Imagery” to help MMA Fighters optimize performance in training and, more importantly, during competition.

 How Mental Imagery Works

 There are a few theories that attempt to explain how mental imagery can improve performance.